|Home | Biography | Books | Poems | Interviews | Writing Services | Links | Contact | silaron ||

 He has been writing poetry since 2003, and his poetry has appeared in more than forty journals, magazines and anthologies.
 His individual poems have won multiple awards, including a longlisting in the Best Canadian Poetry anthology.

-His first book of poetry, The Other Side of Ourselves, which was published in April 2011 from Cormorant Books.
+His first book of poetry, The Other Side of Ourselves, was published in April 2011 from Cormorant Books.
 Prior to publication, the manuscript for the book won the 2010 Alfred G. Bailey Prize.

 Rob has also published four chapbooks of poems: splattered earth (2006), Child of Saturday (2008), Lyric (2010) and Smoothing the Holy Surfaces (2012), the latter two of which were published by The Alfred Gustav Press.

+Rob is currently the poetry editor at PRISM international.
 In 2004 he co-founded Simon Fraser University's student poetry zine High Altitude Poetry, and in 2007 he co-founded One Ghana, One Voice, Ghana's first online poetry magazine.
 He was also the poetry editor at Red Fez from 2007 - 2010.

 "The poems here, whether celebrating small moments of tenderness and intimacy, or contemplating the horrors humanity so often visits upon its own, seem to answer the question posed by Mary Oliver in an epigraph that adorns the first section of this book: “how to love this world.”
 The answer is to find the primal, animal energy that animates our race, and to reflect back to us that energy so that we can more clearly see ourselves, in all our beauty and in all our ugliness."